aram-devdocs/prisma-dto-gen/README.md

 }
 ```

+## Custom Zod Comments (In Progress)

+When a field in your Prisma model includes a doc comment starting with a valid Zod expression (for example, /// z.string().min(1).max(100)), the generator will use that snippet in the generated schema.
+If the base type does not match, a warning will be printed.

+Note: Currently, this feature only works for model generation.
+Support for input and output type validation is under development and will be included in a future release.

 ## Future Plans

 • Expanded zero-dependency Zod schema generation that won’t bloat your front-end or hamper the TypeScript server.